pivotal-cf/docs-pks/vsphere-configure-api.hbs.md

 ---
 title: Configuring a TKGI API Load Balancer
-owner: TKGI

 iaas: vSphere
 ---

 This topic describes how to configure an external load balancer for the VMware Tanzu Kubernetes Grid Integrated Edition Control Plane (TKGI API).

 ## <a id='overview'></a> Overview